 (4) "Director" means the director of the department of health and welfare.

-(5) "Developmental disability" means a chronic disability of a person which appears before the age of twenty-two (22) years of age and:
+(5) "Developmental disability" means a chronic disability of a person that appears before the age of twenty-two (22) and:

 (a) Is attributable to an impairment, such as intellectual disability, cerebral palsy, epilepsy, autism or other condition found to be closely related to or similar to one (1) of these impairments that requires similar treatment or services, or is attributable to dyslexia resulting from such impairments; and